-- Web Site Development Services.
-If applicable, Vendor agrees to perform and provide to Client, services for development of a website (the “Site”) as a work made for hire that Client desires to make available on the Internet.
-Vendor shall design and develop the Site in accordance with the specifications and the customary industry standards.
-The Site may incorporate Vendor Content and Client Content.
+- Design & Development Services.
+If applicable, Vendor agrees to perform and provide to Client, services for design & development of a website, web application, or mobile application, or graphics design (the “Services”) as a work made for hire.
+Vendor shall provide the services in accordance with the specifications and the customary industry standards.
+From time to time, Vendor may leverage third-party service providers, technology platforms, frameworks, software, etc. to fulfill obligations under the Agreement.
+The final work product of services performed may incorporate Vendor Content and Client Content.

 - Hosting Services.
-If applicable, Vendor agrees to perform and provide to Client, through an acceptable, based on customary industry standards, third-party provider, hosting services to make the Site available on demand by users of the Internet.
+If applicable, Vendor agrees to perform and provide to Client, through an acceptable, based on customary industry standards, third-party provider, hosting services to make desired website or application available on demand by users of the Internet.

 2. Client Responsibilities

-Client responsibilities, unless otherwise indicated in the Agreement, include providing all content, forms, documents, media, payment gateways, account(s) access, and conducting reviews in a reasonable timeframe to meet project timeline.
+Client responsibilities, unless otherwise indicated in writing, include providing all content, documents, media files, payment gateway account(s) & access, and conducting reviews in a reasonable timeframe to meet project timeline.

 - Client License.
 Client grants to Vendor, and Vendor accepts from Client, a nonexclusive, worldwide and royalty free license to copy, display, use and transmit on and via the Internet the Client Content, solely for the benefit of Client and in accordance with Vendor’s performance or enforcement of the Agreement.